OmniSharp/omnisharp-sublime/README.md

 # OmniSharpSublime for ST3
  OmnisharpSublime is a plugin for ST3 to provide C# development environment.
 It communicate with OmniSharpServer by nosami for IDE functions.

- It works on Mac OSX and Linux.
+ It works on Mac OSX, Linux & Windows.

 # Features
  1. Auto OmniSharpServer running